 To enable beamforming for asymmetric links, a PCP or AP shall:

-In each PPDU containing a DMG Beacon frame transmitted in a BTI, include TRN-R subfields within the TRN field of the PPDU as specified in 10.38.4.
+In the PPDU containing a DMG Beacon frame transmitted in a BTI through the sector for which the asymmetric beamforming training is considered to be performed, include TRN-R subfields within the TRN field of the PPDU as specified in 10.38.4.

-Include an EDMG Extended Schedule element in each DMG Beacon frame that is transmitted in the step above.
+Include an EDMG Extended Schedule element in the DMG Beacon frame that is transmitted in the step above.
 The EDMG Extended Schedule element shall include at least one allocation that has the Asymmetric Beamforming Training subfield for the allocation set to 1.

 A non-PCP and non-AP STA receiving a DMG Beacon with appended TRN-R fields and that decides to perform beamforming using the procedure described in this subclause shall use the TRN-R fields to perform receive beamforming as specified in 10.38.2.
 The STA may then use one or more of the allocations announced in the EDMG Extended Schedule element that have the Asymmetric Beamforming Training subfield equal to 1 to perform the procedure specified in 10.38.9.3.3.